opengeogroep/ruimtelijkeplannen/RuimtelijkePlannen/help/source/introduction.rst

 Adding styles
 '''''''''''''

+First you need to locate the plugin folder.
+You can do this via the QGIS menu `Settings` ->  `User Profiles` -> `Open Active Profile Folder`.
+A file manager will open your profile folder.
+Browse to `python/plugins/RuimtelijkePlannen`.

 In the plugin folder you will find a folder named `styles`.
-Each sub folder in  the folder styles contains a style which can be chosen in the settings dialog.
+Each sub folder in  the folder `styles` contains a style which can be chosen in the settings dialog.

 To create your own style, copy one of these folders and adapt the style files to your wishes.
+This can be done by saving a style from the `Symbology` tab on the layer properties menu.
+At the bottom of this tab you'll find a `Style` button which, when clicked, gives the option to save the style.
+Please make sure not to save the attribute actions when saving the style!

+Please make sure to keep a backup of your style(s) folder somewhere as these get deleted when you install a new version of the plugin.